amarder/locovote/README.md

 ## Tasks

-### Municipalities Page

-Add ability to browse other time trends.

 ### School Snapshot

 Modify schools page to focus on one school at a time, put school name in the URL so people can send out links.